khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

-# Analysis of the narrations regarding the saying of āmīn by the Imam and the Congregation
+# F: Analysis of the narrations regarding the saying of āmīn by the Imam and the Congregation

 From: _Silsilah al-Aḥādīth al-Ḍaʿīfah_ (951--2) by Shaykh al-Albānī